-Dentsu is committed to work within applicable laws and as the Act is an integral part of the UK legal framework its requirements are reflected in the dentsu international global policies.
+Dentsu remains committed to working within applicable laws and as the Act is an integral part of the UK legal framework its requirements are reflected in the dentsu global policies.
 These policies set out dentsu’s commitment to comply with the Act and the expectations it imposes upon its supply chain and their respective procurement functions to ensure their own compliance with the Act.

 The policies that incorporate the values and objectives of the Act are as follows:

 - The Global Code of Conduct – dentsu is committed to conducting business with honesty and integrity and upholding high standards to protect the interests of its employees, clients, shareholders, stakeholders and communities in which they work.
 All employees are required to behave consistently with the Code of Conduct.

-- Global HR Policy – This states dentsu’s commitment to uphold fair employment practices and observe the laws that pertain to, among others, the prohibition of forced, compulsory and child labour and the laws relating to the elimination of any improper treatment or discrimination of employees.
+- Global HR Policy – This details dentsu’s commitment to uphold fair employment practices and observe the laws that pertain to, among others, the prohibition of forced, compulsory and child labour and the laws relating to the elimination of any improper treatment or discrimination of employees.